techmaharaj/scalekit-guide/docs/integrations/auth0.md

 **Press Save** to save Home Realm Discovery settings.

-That's it!
-You have successfully integrated Scalekit with Auth0.
-Proceed to learn how to onboard a new enterprise customer to login via Single Sign-on.
+You have now successfully integrated Scalekit with Auth0.
+Proceed to learn how to onboard a new enterprise customer to login via Single Sign-on using Scalekit.

 ### 4. Onboarding Single Sign-on customers in Scalekit
-While onboarding every new enterprise customer,
+To onboard new enterprise customers using Single Sign-on login, you need to:
-- create an organization in Scalekit
+1. Create an Organization in Scalekit
-- Generate Admin Portal link to help your customers configure their Single Sign-on settings.
+2. Generate Admin Portal link to help your customers configure SSO settings on their own
-- Configure Home Real Discovery settings in the Scalekit dashboard.
+3. Configure Home Real Discovery settings in the Scalekit dashboard

-You can read more about managing organizations [here](/docs/manage-scalekit/organization.md)
+You can read more about managing Organizations [here](/docs/manage-scalekit/organization.md)